-Examining these rates by student demographic characteristics provides more detail about remediation.
+Examining these rates by student demographics provides more detail about remediation.
 For students in all age groups from age 20 to age 55 and up, remediation rates exceed 75% at four-year institutions and 80% at two-year institutions.
 By race and ethnicity, remediation rates are highest for African-American and Hispanic students.
 A better understanding of these variations in remedial needs should influence and refine institutions' approaches to remedial education.

-Reducing the rate of enrollments in remedial courses will require efforts related to students coming to higher education directly out of high school and for adults, with differing approaches necessary to respond to each group.
-Improving the preparedness of high school students will require strategies for earlier identification when those students begin to fall behind and collaborative efforts between Arkansas high schools and colleges and universities to intervene when students do fall behind.
-For adults, it will be necessary to implement strategies designed to reduce the time and cost necessary to prepare them for college level work.
+Reducing the rate of enrollments in remedial courses will require efforts directed to students coming to higher education directly out of high school and to adults returning to or beginning higher education.
+Different approaches will be necessary to respond to each group.
+Improving the preparedness of high school students will require strategies for earlier identification and intervention when those students begin to fall behind and collaborative efforts between Arkansas high schools and colleges and universities to intervene when students do fall behind.
+For adults, it will be necessary to develop strategies to reduce the time and cost necessary to prepare them for college level work.

 For too many Arkansas students, achieving their goal of completing a certificate or degree program is delayed, or thwarted, by required enrollment in remedial courses.
-Although these courses are essential to preparing students for success in college-level courses, they also add to the cost and time required to complete.
+Although these courses are essential to preparing students for success in college-level courses, they also add to the cost and time required to complete the certificate or degree.